Continuing Medical Education

 Credit Designation Statement

-AACR has designated this live activity for a maximum of 13.75 AMA PRA Category 1 Credit(s)™.
+AACR has designated this internet live activity for a maximum of 13.75 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Credit certification for individual sessions may vary, dependent upon compliance with the ACCME Accreditation Criteria.
 The final number of credits may vary from the maximum number indicated above.